FIWARE/mintaka/doc/CONTRIBUTING.md

 Create an issue including a proper description for the new feature.
 You can also start with a PR right away, but it would be easier to align on the details before and  save unnessary work if discussed before.
+If new functionality is added, the [testsuite](/src/test/java) needs to be extended.